Ghana: Ex-President Mahama's comeback sparks hope for future – DW – 12/09/2024

 The 'nation builder' is back

-Twenty-year-old Laila Alhassan, a trader and Mahama supporter in Accra, described Mahama's victory as a shared one for Ghana and the beginning of a new chapter.
+Twenty-year-old Laila Alhassan, a trader and Mahama supporter in Ghana's capital Accra, described Mahama's victory as a shared one for Ghana and the beginning of a new chapter.

 "We are very happy for his excellency, John Dramani Mahama.
 They said he couldn't come, but he has come; the nation-builder is back to build Ghana for us.
 We need schools, we need hospitals, and we need work.
 The 24-hour economy is here, and it's here to stay."